kodesun/Hide-Clock-Extension/README.md

-# GNOME Shell Hide Clock Extension
+# GNOME Shell Remove Clock Extension
-GNOME Shell (version 45 &amp; 46) extension to hide clock on top panel.
+GNOME Shell (version 45 &amp; 46) extension to remove (hide) clock on top panel.
 Built for Ubuntu users.
-Great for screen recordings without showing the embarrasing time your making the video at.
+Great for screen recordings without showing the embarrasing time you're recording the video.

 ## Pre-Requisites
 * GNOME Tweaks App (install with ```sudo apt install gnome-tweaks```)
-* GNOME Version 45 or 46
+* GNOME Shell (v45 or v46)

 Since GNOME Shell is not API stable, extensions only work against a very specific version of the shell.
 This extension has only been tested on GNOME